CartoDB/carto-react/README.md

 </p>
 <br/>

-This is the official "CARTO for React" library.
+This is the official "CARTO for React library".
 It is organized as a set of **npm packages** (`@carto/react-*`), that work together providing widgets and utilities to build Location Intelligence applications with React, Redux & Material-UI.

 The packages are: